-Instruct patients to inform their healthcare provider if they: 1. have a history of kidney disease, or elimination of the drugs.
+Instruct patients to inform their healthcare provider if they: have a history of kidney disease, or 2. have recently received a GBCA.

+GBCAs increase the risk for NSF among patients with impaired elimination of the drugs.
 To counsel patients at risk for NSF: